Appilot123/Ticketmaster-Mass-Ticket-Purchasing-Bot-Multilogin-Google-Sheets-Integration-/README.md

 A high-performance automation bot engineered to **purchase tickets at scale on Ticketmaster** using over 2,500 Multilogin browser profiles.
 The bot securely logs into each account, submits **Verified Fan codes**, and completes purchases while emulating **real human behavior** to remain undetected.
 Integrated with **Google Sheets** for real-time tracking and purchase management, it’s built for **maximum stealth, speed, and scalability**.

+We’re the team behind Appilot.
+We are a software development agency who helped hundreds of businesses automate their social media with custom bots and automations, smart behavior simulations, and plug-and-play solutions.
+Our pricing is flexible; we offer competitive flat rates as well as hourly rates for fixed projects.

 <p align="center">
   <img
     src="https://github.com/user-attachments/assets/3e573c8d-8699-4cfa-83bc-b6f26147f0ca"